hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 On every disk, create a top level folder named like `ROOTFOLDER1` through to `ROOTFOLDER8`, to match the disk volume label number.

-Under the top level folder on the disks, place you media files in a reasonably consistent (including filename capitalisation) folder structure of your choice.
+Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) folder structure of your choice.
 The same folder names and files may or may not exist on every disk, you can spread out the media files and folders across disks and even double them up for backup purposes. eg
 ```